 Don't lose your vision over time.
 Cataract surgery is safer and more effective than ever before.
-Veena Arun, MD, and Varun Pawar, MD, at University Ophthalmology in the Hyde Park neighborhood of Chicago, Illinois, have years of experience helping people reclaim their vision with this treatment.
+At University Ophthalmology in the Hyde Park neighborhood of Chicago, Illinois, has years of experience helping people reclaim their vision with this treatment.
 If you're interested in learning more about your cataract surgery options, don't hesitate to call the office or book an appointment with their dedicated team online.

 A healthy eye has a clear lens at the front of it.
 Over time, however, this lens can thicken, causing it to get cloudy.
 While this might not present any serious challenges in its early phases, as the lens becomes less and less clear, your vision issues grow.
 Eventually, cataracts can cause:

 But just because you have cataracts developing in your eye doesn't mean you have to live your life with progressively cloudier vision.
 If cataracts are getting in the way of your ability to enjoy your usual daily activities, talk to one of the eye care professionals at University Ophthalmology.
 With extensive experience in the cataract surgery options available today, they help you choose the right procedure for your eyes.

 Today, patients can choose between traditional cataract surgery and surgery that uses advanced technology lenses.

 During both procedures, the thickened, cloudy portion of your eye's lens is removed.
 If you choose traditional surgery, you will need eyeglasses or specialized contacts to see clearly after your cataract surgery.

 But University Ophthalmology believes that patients deserve to have the best vision possible.
 So they also offer cataract surgery with intraocular lenses.